redouanelg/redouanelg.github.io/index.md

 I am interested in Machine learning for oceanic, atmospheric and climate sciences.
 My PhD thesis consisted in the use of analog methods (K-Nearest Neighbor Regression) to develop a new data-driven approach to tackle data assimilation: the Analog Data Assimilation (AnDA).
 In parallel to my thesis I investigated the use of deep learning methods for the segmentation of oceanic eddies from satellite-derived sea related maps.

-Currently, I am a postdoc at LOCEAN (IPSL/Sorbonne Université) in Paris, France.
+Currently, I am a postdoc at LSCE (IPSL/CEA Saclay) in Paris, France.
 My postdoc is funded by Prof. Venkatramani Balaji's "Make Our Planet Great Again" grant.
 I am working on machine learning methods for numerical modeling with a focus on physical oceanography.

 > [Google Scholar Profile](https://scholar.google.fr/citations?user=DuiyaQoAAAAJ&hl=en){:target="_blank"}